ilulale/iat2-notes/dfs-features.md

 ### Transparency
 Transparency refers to hiding details from a user.
 The following types of transparency are desirable.
-i.
-Structure transparency: Multiple file servers are used to provide better performance, scalability, and reliability.
+- Structure transparency: Multiple file servers are used to provide better performance, scalability, and reliability.
 The multiplicity of file servers should be transparent to the client of a distributed file system.
 Clients should not know the number or locations of file servers or the storage devices instead it should look like a conventional file system offered by a centralized, time sharing operating system. ii.
-Access transparency: Local and remote files should be accessible in the same way.
+- Access transparency: Local and remote files should be accessible in the same way.
 The file system should automatically locate an accessed file and transport it to the client’s site. iii.
-Naming transparency: The name of the file should not reveal the location of the file.
+- Naming transparency: The name of the file should not reveal the location of the file.
 The name of the file must not be changed while moving from one node to another. iv.
-Replication transparency: The existence of multiple copies and their locations should be hidden from the clients where files are replicated on multiple nodes.
+- Replication transparency: The existence of multiple copies and their locations should be hidden from the clients where files are replicated on multiple nodes.
 ### User mobility
 The user should not be forced to work on a specific node but should have the flexibility to work